drkvogel/retrasst/notes/impossible.md

     pressing decr decrements the end of the current chunk changing values in the chunk stringgrid changes chunk parameters? (not in spec?)

-### chunk split

-add chunk
-make it selected
-show chunks (ie. show contents of new chunk)

 ### reject list

-done
+# done

-### create list?

-what about it?

-get rid of samplechunk, boxchunk?
+get rid of samplechunk, boxchunk?-

 ### how to organise list and chunks

-sgwVials
-    chunks[] // indexes to start/end of list
+sgwVials: chunks[] // indexes to start/end of list or

-   or

-Chunk
-    * list? // pointer to *part* of vector...hmmm
+Chunk * list? // pointer to *part* of vector...hmmm * wrapper->sort
-    * wrapper->sort

 ### boilerplate